Vanina in 2009

 After retiring from professional driving, Vanina has occasionally competed, mostly in historic racing, such as the 2014 Le Mans Classic, which she entered in a Ford Shelby Mustang.
 She has also raced in the Fun Cup again, at the Nürburgring, driving with Marc Duez.
 In 2013 and 2014, she took part in the Stars Rallye Télévie, a celebrity motorsport event which appears on Belgian television.

 When not driving fast, Vanina has also broken records on microlights and ski slopes, competed in triathlons and raced motorcycles.
 She has also sung live on stage with Francophone performer Khadja Nin, who is her stepmother.
 In 2015, she tried cycle racing, taking part in a relay race in Northern Finland during the Midnight Sun season, in suppport of skin cancer charities.
+She received her pilot's license in 2018 and continued to be involved in aviation in 2019, as well as riding some of the stages of the Tour de France on her bicycle.

 (Image copyright Anthony Megevand)